-- @Connect.
-Check under the @Connect tab for notifications that someone has followed, retweeted, ‘favorited’ or mentioned you, and under your personal menu options for Direct (private) Messages.
+- Connect.
+Check under the Notifications tab to see when someone has followed, retweeted, ‘liked’ or mentioned you, and Messages for private messages.

 - If you have played around with all this, you are ready to have a go at participating in a live #AusELT chat on aspects of teaching and learning.